Ansh411/Learning_ReactJS/Lecture 9 - Optimising our App/Readme.md

 ### What are Custom Hooks?

-➡️ Custom Hooks are reusable JavaScript functions in React that start with the name "use" and allow you to extract and reuse component logic.<br/>
+➡️ Custom Hooks are reusable JavaScript utility functions in React that start with the name "use" and allow you to extract and reuse component logic.<br/>

 For Eg: <br/>